riipon1/rock-paper-scissors/README.md

 - Arial was used as the chosen font for the game to increase readability and keep consistency.
 The Arial font family also gives a clean and distinct appearance.

 ## Wireframes
+- I used Balsamiq to create wireframes for different screen sizes
 ## Features

 #### This Rock Paper Scissors game offers a range of features that provides an engaging and enjoyable gaming experience for players.